chrisbloecker/cg/Readme.md

 ![Zoo](https://github.com/chrisbloecker/cg/blob/master/img/zoo.png?raw=true)

 ### 05 - Pong 3D
 A single player version of the classic game Pong in 3D.
-The main focus of this assignment was shadowing.
+The main focus of this assignment was shadowing using stenceling.

 Key bindings:
 * <kbd>c</kbd> cheat mode (the ball can't escape anymore)